astromarc/osnmaPython/README.md

 ---

-[OSNMA](https://gssc.esa.int/navipedia/index.php/Galileo_Open_Service_Navigation_Message_Authentication) is one of Europe's Galileo most cool features: the authentication of your GNSS Data.
-With the increase IoT and Drones market, GNSS spoofing is becoming a real threat.
-You can find that there are already spoofing detection mechanisms,  but there is still no mechanism that can ensure GNSS data has not been altered for cheap mass-market standalone GNSS Receivers not connected to the Internet.
+[OSNMA](https://gssc.esa.int/navipedia/index.php/Galileo_Open_Service_Navigation_Message_Authentication) is one of Europe's Galileo coolest features: the authentication of GNSS Data.
+Devices such as Drones rely on having accurate not spoofed data, and as rapid as its market grows, as rapid grows the need of having anti-spoofing mechanisms.
+You can find that there are already spoofing detection mechanisms,  but there is still no mechanism that can ensure GNSS data has not been altered for cheap mass-market standalone GNSS Receivers that does not rely on on-line authentication.

 This library provides any user the means to validate the data received **from mass market receivers** that can be bought for really cheap -[e.g., this NEO-M9N](https://www.mikroe.com/gnss-7-click).
 Specifically, this library has been developed based on Ublox Receivers, altough its core can work for any GNSS receivers that can get Galileo I/NAV Pages.